jaredramirez/elm-constants/README.md

 > Generate constant values in Elm from your environment

-Based on a config file, this tool will geneate an Elm file of enviroment variables so you don't have to pass them to Elm with flags and keep them around in your model.
+Based on a config file, this tool will generate an Elm file of environment variables so you don't have to pass them to Elm with flags and keep them around in your model.

 # Install